Finlandia University: History

-Finlandia University has been a university of the Lutheran church since its inception.
-In 1988, the university became affiliated with the Evangelical Lutheran Church in America.
-The curriculum, campus events, and the community explore the value of faith, vocation, and service.
-Finlandia University is accredited by the Higher Learning Commission of the North Central Association for Colleges and Schools (NCA-HLC).
+Finlandia University was affiliated with the Lutheran church since its inception and in 1988, became affiliated with the Evangelical Lutheran Church in America.
+The curriculum, campus events, and the community explored the value of faith, vocation, and service.
+Finlandia University was accredited by the Higher Learning Commission of the North Central Association for Colleges and Schools.
 In 1996, the university transitioned from a two-year college to a four-year university.
-Since the 2020–21 academic year, Finlandia's admissions policy contains no requirements for academic credentials other than secondary school transcripts, such as SAT or ACT scores.
+Starting with the 2020–21 academic year, Finlandia's admissions policy contained no requirements for SAT or ACT scores, only requiring a secondary school transcript.

-A marker designating the college and its Old Main building as Michigan Historic Sites was erected by the Michigan Historical Commission in 1991.

-On October 6, 2021, the university's board of trustees formally accepted a letter from its 16th president, Rev. Dr. Philip R. Johnson, informing them of his intention to retire at the end of the 2021–22 academic term.
+On October 6, 2021, the 16th president, Rev. Dr. Philip R. Johnson, announced he intended to retire at the end of the 2021–22 academic year.

 On May 4, 2022, Finlandia announced Timothy Pinnow would become the next president effective July 1, 2022.
 On March 2, 2023, Timothy Pinnow announced that Finlandia University would close after the spring 2023 semester.
 Pinnow cited a lack of interest in enrollment and the debt load of the university as factors in shutting down operations.
-The university has set up agreements for students to finish their education at Michigan Technological University, Bay de Noc Community College, Adrian College, and Wartburg College, with work on a fifth agreement with Northern Michigan University in progress.

 The university's board of trustees voted on March 14, 2023, to officially dissolve the university.
 Finlandia also announced that some staff had been laid off to free up funding for operations related to student transfers.
 They also announced that all other staff would be laid off following commencement.

+The university set up agreements for students to finish their education at Michigan Technological University, Bay de Noc Community College, Adrian College, Wartburg College, Northern Michigan University and a few other colleges.

 Campus

-Finlandia University is located in Hancock, Michigan.
-The town is located on the Keweenaw Peninsula in Michigan's Upper Peninsula.
+Finlandia University's campus was located in Hancock, Michigan, on the Keweenaw Peninsula in Michigan's Upper Peninsula.
 The Keweenaw Peninsula stretches north into Lake Superior.

 Finnish-American Heritage Center

-Also part of Finlandia University, and serving both the campus and the community, is the Finnish American Heritage Center which hosts numerous university and community events and houses a museum, art gallery, and theater.
-The Finnish American Historical Archives are located here.
+Also part of Finlandia University, and serving both the campus and the community, was the Finnish American Heritage Center which hosted numerous university and community events and housed a museum, art gallery, and theater.
+The Finnish American Historical Archives are located there as of November 2024.

-The Lions Den of North Wind Books offers an extensive collection of quality adult and children's fiction and nonfiction publications, and textbooks.
-It also sells Finnish functional design items for the home, and university logo merchandise.
+The Finlandia Foundation National (FFN) purchased the Finnish American Heritage Center, the Finnish American Historical Archive, the Finlandia Art Gallery, the Finnish American Folk School, the Price of Freedom Museum, The Finnish American Reporter and the North Wind Books store in 2024.